dkebler/4S/README.md

 __THE PROBLEM__: In all of github space there is no **really** complete, current repo that will jumpstart even a noob into creating excellent and professional "static" generated websites using a coherent and complete workflow including deployment.
 There are lots of great pieces out there but no one willing to share their hard work of those all pieces pulled together in a flexible, customizable way and with excellent documentation.
 Who can blame them that's how they make money.
 So if I am wrong on this please point me to such repos.
 I probably won't give up my efforts but will inform visitors to these other great alternatives.

 __THE GOAL__:  The ultimate goal is to create a honest to god complete current techology static site starter repo including development and deployment workflows, html templates, styling, responsive layout, example content, multi-deployment options and more.
 The idea is to create a repo where nothing is left out or half baked, not just another "skeleton".
-Yet the starter should be flexible in terms of being modified to suit (e.g. stylus rather than and/or in addition to sass, Wintersmith instead of Hugo, modify, Jade instead of Hugo templates.
-CSS styling that easy to customize).
-Both backend(dev/deploy workflows) and front end is all covered.
+Yet the starter should be flexible in terms of being modified to suit (e.g. stylus rather than and/or in addition to sass, Wintersmith instead of Hugo, Jade instead of Hugo templates.
+CSS styling that has rational BEM classes and is easy to customize/use).
+Both backend(dev/deploy workflows) and front end (layouts/styling/reponsiveness) will all covered and more.
 Eventually the goal is to extend this effort to a sibling repo that takes the same approach for a single page webapp.

 ## Installation